imsobear/Done-Everyday/README.md

 ### (1).
 Join me :clap:

-When you want join, Just open an issue like this:
+When you want to join, Just open an issue like this:

 #### title: